 The number of 30 hr codes issued and validated in North Tyneside is available here

-ALL applications for the LEAPS panel should be sent by post or courier to Lynn Scorer at Beacon Hill school.
+SEN INclusion Fund SEN Inclusion funding is available to support individual children to access their funded childcare entitlements.
+All applications should be sent by post or courier to Lynn Scorer at Beacon Hill school.

 The following providers can register to provide the Government’s early years childcare offers.